MichalPokojny/MyProject1/README.md

   The live link can be found here - https://michalpokojny.github.io/MyProject1/

+  - The site can be also deployed on GitPod.
+The steps to deploy are as follows:
+   - In the gitpod workspace click on the index.html
+   - Once opened, in the commander type: python3 -m http.server
+   - When the message is shown click on make public and click on the link

 ## Credits
 ------

+**Content**
 - Animations on the main page and gallery were taken from  [w3schools](w3schools.com)

-**Content**
 - Colors image taken from [Coolors](https://coolors.co/)
 - The text on the main page about Slovakia was taken from [wikipedia](wikipedia.org)
 - The code to link the social media and main logo and nav bar inspiration was taken from the [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) project at [Code Institute](https://codeinstitute.net/ie/)